Systems Security Foundations for Agentic Computing: Introduction

 \textbf{Scope and organization of this report.} There has been a range of recent and contemporaneous writings on the general theme of applying computer security ideas to agentic computing~\cite{beurerkellner2025designpatternssecuringllm,zhang2025llmagentsemploysecurity}.
 The key distinction of this report is that we take a deep-dive on the technical challenges that arise when applying concrete security principles and articulate open research problems based on those technical challenges.
+The paper starts out with a discussion of security principles applied to agentic settings and the challenges that arise forthwith (\autoref{sec:challenges}). \autoref{sec:case-studies} presents 11 case studies of real attacks on agentic systems with three goals in mind: (1) to showcase how real attacks are carried out by adversaries without the need for sophisticated technical tools to execute them; (2) to highlight the corresponding security principle(s) that were violated; and (3) to outline concrete security mechanisms needed to stop each such attack.
+We discuss the current practices for mitigating these threats in \autoref{sec:current-approaches} and summarize the open research problems in \autoref{sec:open}.